Blue Tang

 Fish Keeping Difficulty

 Blue Regal Tangs are one of the harder tangs to care for, however an aquarist can have success if basic needs are cared for.
 They are not quite as delicate as the Achilles Tang, but it is still challenging.
 Many times they are too frightened to come out and eat, thus withering away.
-Tank mates that are aggressive will keep them hidden.
+Aggressive tank mates will keep them hidden.
 Tank size is another one of the more important variables, along with providing adequate filtration, skimming and room for them to swim comfortably.
 Give them lots of little holes and arches to swim in and out of and provide large enough crevices to match up with their size as they grow to sleep in.
 Juveniles need quite a bit of hiding areas since they are very skittish.
 Choose a fish that is active and will eat when fed and has bright coloring and no signs of illness.
 They are very prone to crypt, bacterial infections from poor water quality, color loss, Lateral Line Disease and Hole in the Head Disease more so than other tangs.
-(See Foods and Diseases) Having them in a reef is best since the copepods and other organism that eat algae will provide them with the vitamins they need.
+(See Foods and Diseases) Having them in a reef is best since the copepods and other organisms that eat algae will provide them with the vitamins they need.

 Be very careful of their caudal fin spine, as it is venomous and will cause redness and swelling along with pain for some people.
 Disinfect the inflicted area and watch for infection.
 Capture the tang in a container, not a net since it may snag the spine and tear it, causing an infection of the caudal fin area.